 There are several popular approaches or styles of therapeutic massage.
 Each one has its own unique character, focus, techniques, and theoretical base.
-I am trained in a variety of bodywork modalities, so for optimal results, your personal session may combine any of the following:
+We are trained in a variety of bodywork modalities, so for optimal results, your personal session may combine any of the following:

 Medical massage is performed with the intent of improving conditions or pathologies that have been diagnosed by a physician; a wide variety of modalities or procedures are utilized to focus the treatment based on the diagnosed condition.